shayanb/cryptojacking-first-paper/README.md

 This started as a course project and the goal is to make it comprehensive enough to submit to a related conference.

+*Due to the fact that I had to update some facts of this paper almost daily (e.g https://github.com/shayanb/inse6630/commit/795ac61d970d8d69878539e9635b80450661b1ec), I feel like it will be interesting to make this a crowd effort.
+With the recent posts I've seen from other people interested in this subject, I believe it will be a fun and remarkable collaboration.

+For latest version, checkout: [main.pdf](.main.pdf)

 ================